To date in 2023, British Gas's energy prices have actually gone down rather than up.

 For most of the cap's lifetime, its level didn't change significantly in either direction as wholesale energy prices remained fairly stable.
 However, in the autumn of 2021, prices rocketed, and ultimately so did the level of the price cap.

 Over time, customers' fixed deals ended but because suppliers weren't offering new fixes to switch to, they were rolling on to the standard variable tariff, which was becoming prohibitively expensive.
-As of May 2023, there are over 25 million households stuck on standard variable tariffs.
 The government therefore introduced the Energy Price Guarantee, which effectively worked as a proxy price cap set at £2,500 per year for average use households paying by direct debit.
-Now, though, the price cap has been set at £2,074, so the Energy Price Guarantee will move back (while still running in the background at a higher level of £3,000) and the price cap will set the unit rates of standard variable tariffs again.
+However, when the price cap lowered to £2,074, it began to set the unit rates of standard variable tariffs again.
+After dropping to £1,834, it is currently set at £1,928 until 31 March 2024.

 The table below shows how the price cap and Energy Price Guarantee have defined British Gas's standard variable tariff prices over the years.